reload/harvestdata/readme.md

 ## Usage

-HarvestData works in the context of one or more Harvest projects identified through their id, full name or code.
-Projects can be specified in the configuration or using the <code>--harvest-project</code> option. "all", "active" or "project-name" can be used.
-(This will be DEPRECATED, working on an update that uses users as context for data instead.
-This is already true for FetchData and FetchBillable).
+HarvestData works by looping through all entries made by users (defaulting to employees) and fetching the data for presentation.

-Also a time period can be specified using the <code>--date-from</code> and/or <code>--date-to</code> options - use a date in the *YYYYMMDD* format, or use "yesterday" or similar [PHP-parsable dates](http://www.php.net/manual/en/datetime.formats.relative.php) (see examples below).
+A time period can be specified using the <code>--date-from</code> and/or <code>--date-to</code> options - use a date in the *YYYYMMDD* format, or use "yesterday" or similar [PHP-parsable dates](http://www.php.net/manual/en/datetime.formats.relative.php) (see examples below).

 For outputting we have a couple of different parameters.
 You can use <code>--chart-type</code> in order to define which kind of chart the data should be outputted as.